ToxyFlog1627/ssdm/README.md

 ## Installation

-Requirements: ncurses, gmake, gcc, system logger
+Requirements: ncurses, gmake, gcc, system logger, PAM, loginctl(systemd/elogind)

 1. Clone - `git clone https://github.com/ToxyFlog1627/ssdm.git`
-2. Make - `sudo make clean install`
+2. Make - `sudo make install` (`install` can be replaced with `installnoconf` if you don't want `/etc/ssdm.conf` to be overwritten)
-3. Enable - it depends on distribution and/or init system \
+3. Enable - it depends on distribution and/or init system, basically invoke it on desired TTY by using `getty` \
 \
-On Gentoo edit `/etc/inittab`, go to sections saying `# TERMINALS` and choose tty on which you want it to open (usually 2nd) \
+On Gentoo edit `/etc/inittab`, go to sections saying `# TERMINALS` and choose TTY on which you want it to open \
 Then append `-nl /usr/bin/ssdm` after `/sbin/agetty`

 ## Configuration

-After going through installation, ssdm can be configured by editing values in `/etc/ssdm.conf`
+After installation, ssdm can be configured in `/etc/ssdm.conf` \
+All of the option and their default values are present in default config

 ## Debugging